ergoplatform/ergodocs/docs/mining/autolykos.md

 # Autolykos

 Autolykos, named after the Greek God Autolycus for the original non-outsourcability built-in in version one.
-However, it became apparent that it's impossible to large players having an advantage with smart contracts. ["Bypassing Non-Outsourceable Proof-of-Work Schemes Using Collateralized Smart Contracts"](https://ia.cr/2020/044) was presented by Alex Chepurnoy at the WTSC workshop associated with Financial Cryptography and Data Security 2020 in Malaysia.
+However, it became apparent that pool resistance was infeasible due to large players having an advantage with smart contracts. ["Bypassing Non-Outsourceable Proof-of-Work Schemes Using Collateralized Smart Contracts"](https://ia.cr/2020/044) was presented by Alex Chepurnoy at the WTSC workshop associated with Financial Cryptography and Data Security 2020 in Malaysia.

 **Autolykos V2** has the following modifications